neuronsimulator/nrn/programming/mechstan.rst

     Description:
-        In Python, consider the use of 'psection()' which encapsulates MechanismType and MechanismStandard so as to return a dictionary.
+        In Python, consider the use of 'sec.psection()' which encapsulates MechanismType and MechanismStandard so as to return a dictionary.

         With no vartype or vartype = 1, this provides storage for parameter values of a membrane mechanism or point process.